 Did you know the world’s largest rose plant is here in Arizona?!
 It is actually a Lady Banks that was planted in 1885 and covers about 9,000 square feet.
 We love an Arizona rose moment!

-My Lady Banks roses are definitely not that big, but they are vigorous roses that LOVE the desert heat!
+My Lady Banks rose plants are definitely not that big, but they are vigorous roses that LOVE the desert heat!
 They are often labeled as a climbing rose, but I consider them more to be a rambler rose.
 The blooms are tiny, but they cover most of the surface of each stem and they only bloom once a year.
 For me, this is usually sometime in April.
 I own a buttery yellow lady banks, but they also come in white!

 This rose also does not have any thorns, which makes them easy to train and deal with since they do grow wildly out of control at times.
 This is the perfect rose to have growing up a pergola, patio column, fence or any other place you need foliage and color.